PouyaGhahramanian/github-future-stars/README.md

 ##### Future Stars Distribution
 ![Future Stars Distribution Plot](/figs/future_stars_distribution.jpg)

+#### Dataset Download Link
+Our dataset is available on Google Drive from [this link](https://drive.google.com/file/d/1Z5zCa00LKEbEdqNtDrrrE1sGGsx1A5Ia/view?usp=sharing).

 ### Running Experiments

 Use `main.py` to run experiments.
 To execute the script, run the following command in your terminal: